strikergoutham/DockerPawn/README.md

 This Script Does the following :

 >> Gathers Remote Host and docker daemon Information

 >> uses existing alpine base image if available / pulls a new alpine image from the docker registry.

->> deploys a container with root file system mounted onto container at /rootFS
+>> Deploys a container with root file system mounted onto container at /rootFS.

->> adds an entry with credentials "pawned/pawned" to the /etc/passwd wth root privileges .
+>> Adds an entry with credentials "pawned/pawned" to the /etc/passwd wth root privileges .

 >> cleans up the operations.

-usage :
 pre requisites :

 >> works on python 3